EmmaJane22/explorer-scouts/README.md

 ### External Users' Goals:

-* The site users are Explorer Scout members and potential members and their parents/carers, who want to know more about the Explorer Scout pack and it's activities.
+* The site users are Explorer Scout members and potential members and their parents/carers, who want to know more about the Explorer Scout unit and its activities.

 * External users may want to celebrate the Pack's achievements or to explore what events the Pack participates in.